 Buying an older house

-You can save on some of the initial depreciation that occurs with a brand new home by buying an older house.
-A house over 30 years old is considered to be almost at the end of its useful life for tax depreciation purposes, and, depending on its condition, may be sold at almost land value.
+You can save on some of the initial depreciation that may occur with a brand new home by buying an older house.
+A house over 30 years old is considered to be almost at the end of its useful life for tax depreciation purposes, and, depending on its condition, may be sold at close to land value.
 Some of these older houses have been well maintained by their owners, while others have not, so there is a huge variety.
 Of course, not all old houses are inhabitable.
-Building inspections are growing in popularity and there are home inspection companies who can conduct an investigation at the buyers expense.
+Building inspections are growing in popularity and there are home inspection companies who can conduct an investigation at the buyer’s expense, although inspections are nowhere near as thorough as they may be in other countries.

 Buying a house on leasehold land (right to lease)